How to Make a Budget You Can Actually Stick To: A Step by Step Guide

 Use Budgeting Apps

 Some apps offer basic features but some may offer add-ons such as the ability to take pictures of receipts.
-Some of the best budgeting apps include PocketGuard, Mint, You Need a Budget, Wally, and GoodBudget.
+One of the best budgeting apps is Personal Capital as it allows you to track your net worth and spending over time.
+Other good budgeting apps include You Need a Budget, Mint, Wally, and GoodBudget.

-We suggest that you opt for an app that allows you to backup files so that you do not end up losing your data, which may include personal data.
+We suggest that you opt for a web-based app so that you do not end up losing your data.

 - You can do more with some apps